Bill Bennett (director): Filmmaking

-His two theatrical feature documentaries, PGS - Intuition is your Personal Guidance System and Facing Fear are the first two films in a proposed series called the My Journey series.
-Later films proposed are on Hope, Purpose, Love and Death.
+His two theatrical feature documentaries, Intuition is your Personal Guidance System and Facing Fear were the first two films in a proposed series called the My Journey series.

-In mid 2024, distributors Maslow Entertainment will be releasing Bill's latest film, The Way, My Way, based on his best selling Camino memoir of the same title.
+Bennett's 2024 Australian drama film, The Way, My Way, based on his memoir, was a surprise hit at the Australian box office.

+Publications

-Bill Bennett is also an author, with Penguin Random House recently publishing his YA supernatural thriller trilogy, Palace of Fires.
+Bennett is also an author, having published a YA supernatural thriller trilogy Palace of Fires.